hbustamante8/yelp-business-performance/README.md

 ## Purpose of project

-The purpose of this project is to create a machine learning model that can predict a restaurant’s star rating based on its features it provides.
+The purpose of this project is to create a machine learning model that can predict a restaurant’s star rating based on features it provides.
 Currently, yelp success is measured through star ratings which ranges from 1 to 5 stars.

 ## Business Problem